emanuelmoraes-dev/dimensions/README.md

   (dynamically generated offline dimensions).
 These goals are achieved through very difficult missions, but with many rewards.
 * Being chosen by a god is stupidly difficult.
+* The more the item is used the "Endurance" attribute is reduced.
+* If the "Endurance" item attribute is zero the item is broken.
+* To fix a broken item it is necessary to find a correct item and give it to a correct NPC.
+* Each item attribute has both the damage points and the requirement points.
+  The higher is the damage points, the more damage the item does.
+The higher is the requirement points, the more points the subject needs to have to use the item.

 ## System bonds:
   * **Active bonds:** It is necessary choose a limited quantity to use.